All-optical nonlinear phase modulation in open semiconductor microcavities: Results

-Figure~\ref{fig3}a shows the variation in phase shift for 8 measurements over a wide range of detunings.
+One of the main advantages of using an open cavity system is that the polariton energy can be varied via the cavity-exciton detuning $\Delta$ allowing us to measure the frequency dependence of the nonlinearity.
+Figures~\ref{fig2}~b-d display the power dependencies of the phase shift for three detunings $\Delta$.
+All presented results demonstrate similar behaviour: the phase shift increases linearly with the number of polaritons in the cavity and saturates after reaching 5-10 polaritons.
+The value of the phase shift per polariton was extracted as the slope of the linear fit to the linear part of the graph for each detuning.
+The values are summarised in Fig.~\ref{fig3}a for 8 measurements over a wide range of detunings.
 The highest phase shift observed was 247$\pm$17 mrad per polariton for an excitonic fraction of 55\%.
-These results indicate a 80x times enhancement in phase shift per polariton compared to that reported in a solid micropillar~\cite{kuriakose2022few}.
-Moreover, the present system allows observation of an absolute phase shift of 500 mrad (50\%) with only 10 control polaritons in the cavity, see Fig.~\ref{fig2}b.
-These 10 particles correspond to an intra-cavity energy of $\sim$2 aJ.
-This absolute phase shift is more than 30 times higher than that demonstrated in polariton micropillars, where the phase shift was limited to 15 mrad by saturation~\cite{kuriakose2022few}.
+These results indicate a 80x times enhancement in phase shift per polariton compared to that reported in a monolithic air-post microcavity~\cite{kuriakose2022few}.
+Moreover, the phase shift reaches 500 mrad with $<10$ control polaritons in the cavity (see Fig.~\ref{fig2}b), corresponding to an intra-cavity energy of $<2$ aJ.
+This absolute phase shift is $>30$ times higher than that demonstrated in polariton micropillars, where the phase shift was limited to 15 mrad by saturation~\cite{kuriakose2022few}.

-We also confirmed that the phase shift had the dependence on control beam polarisation expected from previous works~\cite{kuriakose2022few}.
-As described above the control polarisation was repeatedly scanned through 15 points every 7.5 ms allowing a parameter sweep immune from gradual experimental drifts.
-We performed polarisation sweeps for 4 detunings in the range from –1.05 meV to 0.28 meV for $\leq$ 1.5 control polaritons.
-Figure ~\ref{fig3}b shows a typical result obtained at a detuning of 0.28 meV and cavity occupancy of 0.8 control polaritons.
-All of the polarisation sweeps exhibited the same qualitative trend.
-The phase shift changes sign when the control beam polarisation is reversed (comparing the left- and right-most points), is zero when the control polarisation is the same as the probe polarisation (middle point), and has the expected sinusoidal dependence on EOM voltage.
+We have also examined the dependence of the phase shift on the control beam polarisation.
+For this part the control beam was scanned through 15 polarisation states and we recorded both the phase shift and the $S_2$ Stokes parameter of the transmitted control beam.
+We investigated 4 detunings in the range from –1.05 meV to 0.28 meV for $\leq$ 1.5 control polaritons.
+Fig.~\ref{fig3}b shows the control $S_2$ parameter as a function of the voltage $V$ applied to the EOM for a typical case (detuning of 0.28 meV and cavity occupancy of 0.8 control polaritons).
+We find that at zero voltage both the incident and transmitted control are $H$ linearly polarised ($S_{2,inc}=S_{2,tr}=0$).
+For the highest voltages $\left|S_{2,tr}\right|>0.9$ corresponding to an elliptically polarised field with a high linear polarisation degree.
+We note that even with $S_{2,tr}=0.9$ the value of $S_{3,tr}$ can be as high as $\sqrt{1-0.9^2}=0.44$.
+The solid curve is a sinusoidal fit.

+Our model of the effect of the control on the probe predicts that the phase shift should be proportional to the control $S_{2,tr}$.
+Figure~\ref{fig3}c shows the phase shifts corresponding the control polarisations in ~\ref{fig3}b.
+The solid curve is the same as that in ~\ref{fig3}b apart from a constant scaling factor of 0.21.
+This indicates that the phase shift follows the control polarisation as expected.
+This was also the case for the other detunings studied.